DevExpress-Examples/winforms-dashboard-custom-database-schema-for-sql-data-sources/Readme.md

 <!-- default badges end -->
 # Dashboard for WinForms - How to customize a database schema for SQL data sources

 This example shows how to create a custom database schema for the dashboard.
 The example contains two implementation of the [IDBSchemaProviderEx](https://docs.devexpress.com/CoreLibraries/DevExpress.DataAccess.Sql.IDBSchemaProviderEx) interface, `LimitDBSchemaProvider` and `ManualDBSchemaProvider`.
-Use the [DashboardDesigner.CustomDBSchemaProviderEx](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DevExpress.DashboardWin.DashboardDesigner.CustomDBSchemaProviderEx) property to specify a custom schema provider for [SQL Data Sources](https://docs.devexpress.com/Dashboard/16151/winforms-dashboard/winforms-designer/create-dashboards-in-the-winforms-designer/providing-data/sql-data-source).
+Use the [DashboardDesigner.CustomDBSchemaProviderEx](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DevExpress.DashboardWin.DashboardDesigner.CustomDBSchemaProviderEx) property to specify database a custom schema provider for [SQL Data Sources](https://docs.devexpress.com/Dashboard/16151/winforms-dashboard/winforms-designer/create-dashboards-in-the-winforms-designer/providing-data/sql-data-source).

 To see the result, add a new query or edit the existing query.
 The [Query Builder](https://docs.devexpress.com/Dashboard/117275) window contains only fields and tables that the custom database schema provider supplies.